How to make a network cable

 - Cat5, Cat5e, Cat6, or Cat7 cable - This cabling can be purchased in large spindles at stores that specialize in cabling.
 Cat5 cabling is the most commonly used cable used today for networks

 - Crimping tool - These tools are often purchased at electronic stores such as radio shack.
-To create a network cable you will need a crimper that is capable of crimping a RJ-45 cable (not just a RJ-11 cable, which looks similar to a RJ-45).
+To create a network cable you need a crimper that is capable of crimping a RJ-45 cable (not just a RJ-11 cable, which looks similar to a RJ-45).

 - Wire stripper or Knife - If you plan on making several network cables you should also consider getting a wire stripper cable of stripping Cat5, Cat6, or your cable of choice.
 If you do not plan on creating many network cables a knife will suffice.
 For simplicity and to prevent potential issues we recommend a wire stripper.